Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 “We compared you with a competitor, and your videos just made more sense.”

-They don’t just run campaigns; they build ecosystems of influence that compound quietly over time.
+Instead of running campaigns, they build ecosystems of influence that compound quietly over time.

 • Optimise for video views, not just conversions:

-• Publish long-form content natively:
+• Publish long-form content to be consumed on the newsfeed:

 • Target and retarget strategically: